KAZIcodes/403-Forbidden-Bypass-Tool/README.md

 ## Installation

-Install the required Python libraries using pip:
+Clone the repository and install the required Python libraries using pip:

 ```
 git clone https://github.com/KAZIcodes/403-Forbidden-Bypass-Tool.git